lucidsoftware/cumulus/modules/sqs.md

 cumulus sqs [diff|help|list|migrate|sync|urls] <asset>
 {% endhighlight %}

-VPCs can be diffed, listed, synced, and migrated.
+Queues can be diffed, listed, synced, and migrated.
 The four actions do the following:

 * `diff` - Shows the differences between the local definition and the AWS queue configuration.
 If `<asset>` is specified, Cumulus will diff only the queue with that name.
 * `list` - Lists the names of all of the locally defined queues